-The proposal to incorporate a cycle path has now been removed from the scheme.
-However the footpath, which is part of the Wyre Way, will remain and be incorporated into the scheme design.
+A proposal to incorporate a cycle path was part of the early outline designs for the scheme.
+This has now been removed from the scheme design.
+However the footpath, which is part of the Wyre Way, will remain.

 Q16.
 How are you addressing the concerns raised about security and privacy?